Blockchain Forensics and Compliance: Investigating Digital Assets for AML in Cyprus

 1. Invest in Forensic Training

 Compliance officers must first understand how to examine blockchain transactions and incorporate the results into AML frameworks.
+You can master these technical skills directly via Centre 8's comprehensive Blockchain Compliance and Forensics Course (H1063).

-2. RegTech Solutions:
+2. Introduce RegTech Solutions:

 This should be introduced by the concern at the earliest possible time.
 Use blockchain analysis tools like Chainalysis, Elliptic, and TRM Labs for real-time auditing of transactions.
+For complex, historically sensitive files that require hands-on support, firms can leverage professional third-party crypto assets recovery or external investigations units.

 3. Onboard Accordingly